 (This is my 1000th post.)

 I take regular walks through a cemetery in my neighborhood and recently noticed a new grave for a twelve-year boy who had been killed in a car accident.
-Coincidentally, on one of my walks, I encountered the parents of the young boy who were visiting the gravesite.
-I told them that I had passed the grave before and expressed my condolences.
-They thanked me but the mother was inconsolable and her heartfelt weeping moved me.
+Coincidentally, on one of my walks, I encountered the parents of the young boy who were visiting their son’s gravesite.
+I expressed my condolences and they thanked me but the mother was inconsolable and her heartfelt weeping moved me.

 Walking home I naturally thought about death, a topic about which I’ve often written about.
 Having recently read Brian Earp‘s essay, “Against Mourning,” I wondered if it could provide solace.
 Here is a brief summary of the piece.

 The essay inquires into the extent to which we should grieve over the death of loved ones.
 The answer, according to the ancient Stoics, is that we shouldn’t grieve, at least not much.
 Instead, we should accept what we can’t change and move on.
 I suspect this sounds as cold to you as it does to me.
 Parents cry at the death of their child and why shouldn’t they?

 The key here is the Stoic distinction between what we can and cannot control.
 Since we can’t change the fact, for instance, that a child has died we should accept it.
 But this seems crazy.
 In fact, failing to mourn long enough suggests psychological dysfunction and may even deserve condemnation.